HarleOsorio10/DYNASLOPE_SI_ON_BOARDING/README.md

 ### Guidelines

 1. Front-end should be built using ReactJS and Material UI (Optional).
 Use ReactHooks as much as possible.
+2. Create your own pull request before the deadline.

 ## 3. Server